rails-sqlserver/tiny_tds/README.md

 * :appname - Short string seen in SQL Servers process/activity window.
 * :tds_version - TDS version.
 Defaults to "7.3".
 * :login_timeout - Seconds to wait for login.
 Default to 60 seconds.
 * :timeout - Seconds to wait for a response to a SQL command.
 Default 5 seconds.
+Prior to 1.0rc5, FreeTDS was unable to set the timeout on a per-client basis, permitting only a global timeout value.
+This means that if you're using an older version, the timeout values for all clients will be overwritten each time you instantiate a new `TinyTds::Client` object.
+If you are using 1.0rc5 or later, all clients will have an independent timeout setting as you'd expect.
 * :encoding - Any valid iconv value like CP1251 or ISO-8859-1.
 Default UTF-8.
 * :azure - Pass true to signal that you are connecting to azure.
 * :contained - Pass true to signal that you are connecting with a contained database user.